 The future of social enterprise is clear: there should be no barriers to creating businesses which address the inherent social, cultural and environmental concerns of this nation.
 By joining QSEC, members have an opportunity to help direct the future success of social enterprise in Queensland.
 We believe that our combined and unified chorus is stronger than our individual voice, and we urge our members to engage with our activities, represent us at the government table, join our networks, and continue to learn and help us to spread the word so that social enterprise can flourish and grow in strength and resilience.

-QSEC has been highly influential in establishing a national voice for social enterprise: The Alliance for Social Enterprise Australia (ASENA).
-ASENA is working at developing a national strategy for social enterprise to address some of the barriers for business and create a movement across the country.
+QSEC has been highly influential in establishing a national voice for social enterprise: The Alliance for Social Enterprise Australia (ASENA) and Social Enterprise Australia (SEA).
+Both ASENA and SEA are working to develop a national strategy for social enterprise to address some of the barriers for business and create a movement across the country.

-QSEC has developed a Strategic Plan to help guide the social enterprise sector in Queensland.
+QSEC has developed a ten year Strategic Vision to help guide the social enterprise sector in Queensland toward solutions beyond sustainability and ESG/CSR compliance .

 QSEC Annual Reports